2018 - 2020

 Some officers have more working experience so they are more familiar with the keywords regulation set by BBFC.
 It is understandable when the client requested the design has to avoid encouraging users to abuse the use of adding notes.

 However, we also need to consider the officers who just joined the organisation, who are not able to remember all relevant tags.
-Therefore, leaving the notes on the panel is necessary, so as the wordy tips under each keyword suggestion.
+Therefore, leaving the notes on the panel is necessary.

 It helps users with different levels of familiarity with technology

-We thought of pushing for a cleaner interface by introducing more shortcut keys.
-The users need to use shortcuts to surface only the information that is relevant to their needs (adding notes, or keywords, or sharing to slack...etc.).
+We thought of pushing an even cleaner interface by introducing more shortcut keys.
+The users need to use shortcuts to surface information that is relevant to their needs (adding notes, or keywords, or sharing to slack...etc.).

 Some officers might be delighted to hear about this change.
 For example, some people have a video editing background.
 They are familiar with shortcuts and technology.
 However, some officers are not that familiar with the technology, or some might have been using the old tool for too long and will find it difficult to adjust.